ProtoconNet/protocon-general-doc/docs/run/run.rst

 | If the node is a suffrage node, the addresses of other live suffrage nodes can be found using the *Node discovery protocol*.
 The node discovery feature is only supported when the node is a suffrage node.

-* When the suffrage node starts up, it is possible to determine the network information of all suffrage nodes without publish url information of all suffrage nodes.
+* When the suffrage node starts up, it is possible to determine the network information of all suffrage nodes without publishing url information of all suffrage nodes.
 * For node discovery, a node must set the address of one or more suffrage nodes it knows to a discovery url at startup.

 | To specify the discovery url, use the ``–discovery`` command line option.